Parsl/parsl/docs/userguide/data.rst

 * Serializes and deserializes Python data types, objects, and exceptions;

-* Implements a flexible file abstraction that can be used to reference data irrespective of its location.
+* Implements a flexible file abstraction that can be used to reference files irrespective of their locations.
 At present this model supports local files as well as files accessible on the submit-side file system or via FTP, HTTP, HTTPS, and `Globus <https://globus.org>`_;

 * Translates file paths to location-specific paths relative to the location in which the app executes.